paintedman00/nodejs-chatbox/README.md

 # nodejs-chatbox

-a conventional chatbox using NodeJS, Express and socket.io .
+a conventional Real time chatbox using NodeJS, Express and socket.io .